jackv-murray/lastfm-scrobble-analysis/README.md

 <h1 align="center">Project objectives</h1>

  After the data has been extracted from the Last.fm API, I aim to model the data in accordance with star schema principles.
 This involves organising the data into fact and dimension tables to facilitate efficient analysis and querying.
-The various dimension tables will also hold the extracted MusicBrainz IDs.

  For the analysis part, I will create a Tableau dashboard and aim to answer the following questions: